Fort Lowell Park is a 59-acre park, located near Glenn and Craycroft Road, in North-Central Tucson.

 The Ft.
 Lowell Pool is an extended season pool.
 Check the Tucson Parks & Rec website to confirm opening and closing dates for each year, but the pool is typically open from April to November.

+The Fort Lowell Museum at Fort Lowell Park is part of the Arizona Historical Society's Family of Museums.
 The 1600-sq-ft Fort Lowell Museum offers unique exhibits and hands-on activities for adults, families, and children...and is pet-friendly too!
-Located in a 1880s reproduction of adobe officers quarters, visitors can explore Army life during the Apache wars and try their hand at crafts such as soap making and candle making.
+Located in an 1880s reproduction of adobe officers quarters, visitors can explore Army life during the Apache wars and try their hand at crafts such as soap making and candle making.
+Visitors can also see displays about the purpose and history of the fort, its soldiers, and their families, In addition, displays are included about the Apache of the region and the pre-history of the area.

 Yes.
 The Fort Lowell Museum routinely offers calvary crafts, soap making, and candle making for an additional fee.

 Two.
-The playgrounds feature slides and swings with minimal shade.
+The playgrounds feature slides and swings.

 Yes.